Affiliate links on Android Authority may earn us a commission. Learn more.

 If you’re wondering whether NordVPN works with Netflix, you probably know that Netflix content varies between geographical regions.
 For example, accessing your Netflix account in the US will give you a different range of shows and movies than accessing it in the UK.

-Let’s find out if it works, whether it’s allowed, and how you can make it happen.
+Let’s find out if it works, whether it’s allowed, and how to make it happen.

 Does NordVPN work with Netflix?

 Yes, it does.
 Or at least, most NordVPN servers do.
-While Netflix’s VPN-detection measures do manage to blacklist the IP addresses of some servers, it is possible to access the Netflix libraries in the US, UK, Australia, Canada, and all other regions using Nord.
+While Netflix’s VPN-detection measures do manage to blacklist the IP addresses of some servers, it is possible to access the Netflix libraries in the US, UK, Australia, Canada, and all other regions in which Netflix operates using Nord.

 It’s worth noting that using a VPN slows down your connection speed, which has the potential to impact streaming Netflix.
 But being a top-tier VPN, Nord’s servers have excellent connection speeds, so it’s unlikely to impact your Netflix viewing unless you’re already on a sluggish internet connection.